Various cards and passes can save you time and money on a trip to Vienna. But which ones make sense for your needs?

 Or should you even buy a pass?

-Here’s an overview of four choices with my opinion on whether and when they make sense.
+Here’s an overview of four main choices with my opinion on whether and when they make sense.

 Main benefit

-A network travel card for Vienna’s excellent public transport system for a fixed time period (24hrs, 48hrs or 78hrs), plus entitlement to seven days of around 200 discounts for a wide range of locations and activities (including tourist attractions, tours, stores and restaurants).
+Also a network travel card for Vienna’s public transport system for a fixed time period (24hrs, 48hrs, 78hrs or 7 days), plus entitlement to seven days of discounts for a range of locations and activities (including tourist attractions, tours, stores and restaurants).

 Prices start from €17 (24hr basic card) at the time of writing.